vmware/load-balancer-and-ingress-services-for-kubernetes/docs/troubleshooting/events.md

 - use events for better error reporting, for support and engineering team to report issue after analyzing event timeline.
 - provide granular debugging on Ingress/Routes/SvcLB/Gateways and show their relationship with Avi virtual services, that AKO creates.

+AKO Event broadcasting can be controlled by setting the `enableEvents` flag in the ConfigMap appropriately.
+By default the Event broadcasting is enabled, but can be switched off by updating the ConfigMap, which comes into affect without rebooting AKO.

 ## Event Types